 Many of you have probably experienced a time when your pet was lethargic, even possibly running a low-grade fever after a vaccination.
 Occasionally, a pet has a true anaphylactic reaction and the face or body swells, hives develop, etc.

-These are considered vaccine reactions and must be readily dealt with.
-This is different from the concerns of holistic medicine, where the belief is vaccination can do continual harm to the pet’s overall health.
+These are considered vaccine reactions and we readily deal with them.
+This is different from the concerns of holistic medicine, where the belief is vaccination can do continual harm to a pet’s overall health.

 Herd immunity is a level of immunity when a significant amount of a population is vaccinated to protect the entire population.
 This applies to animals and humans.